 Industry for Vaccination Alberta Coalition

-Bringing vaccine access to all Albertans
+Bringing vaccination access to all Albertans

-The Industry for Vaccination (IFV) Alberta Coalition is a cross-Canada, industry-led collaboration, partnering with governments to leverage private sector resources as a part of a broader humanitarian effort to increase vaccinations in Canada and to protect both the lives and livelihoods of Canadians.
+The Industry for Vaccination (IFV) Coalition is a cross-Canada, industry-led collaboration, partnering with governments to leverage private sector resources as a part of a broader humanitarian effort to increase vaccinations in Canada and to protect both the lives and livelihoods of Canadians.

 The coalition worked collaboratively with Alberta Health over the pandemic to expand vaccination access and enhance uptake in the province.
-Operating from July 2021 to February 2022, the Mobile Vaccination Clinic (MVC) assisted to administer over 5,000 vaccinations in rural, Indigenous, and hard-to-reach communities throughout the province.
+Operating from July 2021 to February 2022, the Mobile Vaccination Clinic (MVC) helped to administer over 5,000 vaccinations in rural, Indigenous, and hard-to-reach communities throughout the province.

 The IFV works with one goal in mind: